Title IX Hearing Officer & Decision-Maker Training & Certification Course

 PLEASE NOTE: Certification refers to attendance at a qualifying event; The NCHERM Group cannot speak to individual attendees’ knowledge, expertise, or command of the material.

-Tanyka M. Barber J.D., has over 10 years of experience in civil rights/equal employment opportunity law.
+Tanyka M. Barber J.D., is a Senior Associate with TNG and has over 10 years of experience in civil rights/equal employment opportunity law.
 Tanyka’s key areas of competency include employment discrimination, Title IX, diversity and inclusion, investigations, policy and program development, training, and compliance.

 Previously, Tanyka spent four years in a similar position as the EEO Officer at Baltimore County Public Schools where she managed the EEO functions for a K-12 school system of approximately 17,000 employees.
 In this capacity, Tanyka investigated and responded to employment discrimination complaints filed internally and with external state and federal agencies; evaluated employee requests for reasonable accommodations; drafted policies and procedures; and conducted trainings.